TopBiketoursPortugal/TopBikeToursPortugal/content/tours/portuguese-coastal-route-to-santiago-9-or-14-days-walking-hiking.md

   * If in a triple room with parents Children up to 10 years old - 35% discount.
 Children from 11 to 14 years old - 20% discount.
 Children from 15 to 17 years old - 15% discount.

-  * In the option 8 nights/ 9 days, 8 light lunches are included in all packages, and 8 dinners are included only in the Guided Hiking tour Plus package
+  * In the option 8 nights/ 9 days, 8 lunches are included in all packages, and 8 dinners are included only in the Guided Hiking tour Plus package

   **Extras**